rezsh/collab-mcserver/README.md

-# Minecraf server using google collab
+# Minecraft server using google collab